Affordable housing: selling your affordable home

 - certify that the value has been reached independently of the parties to the transaction

-- the report must be in a specific format, for more details your surveyor can contact our Affordable Housing Officers or request a copy from our Property Valuers at Lambert Smith Hampton
+- be in a specific format, for a copy your surveyor can contact our Affordable Housing Officers or request a copy from our Property Valuers at Lambert Smith Hampton.

 Checking the valuation